vdcyolo/ggmix_cais/README.md

 This repository is for the submission of Vehicle Detection in CCTV with Global-guided Self-attention and Convolution to CAIS.

-The source code will be upload after paper is accepted.
+The whole source code and training will be upload after paper is accepted.